 A replacement behavior is an action that is absolutely incompatible with a targeted behavior you would like to extinguish.

-If this “new” behavior is in taking place, then the “old” behavior cannot occur or co-exist.
+If this “new” behavior is taking place, then the “old” behavior cannot occur or co-exist.

-If you’re unsure if replacing a behavior works better than stopping a behavior instead, I suggest reflecting on the last time you tried using “STOP DOING THAT!” and how it went 🙂
+What if you’re unsure if replacing a behavior works better than simply stopping the behavior instead?
+I suggest reflecting on the last time you tried using “STOP DOING THAT!” and how it went 🙂

-Is there another way (replacement) to having these needs met?
+Is there another way (replacement) to have these needs met?

 Often when I hear pushback to using replacement behaviors (“they should just stop doing it in the first place!”), I think it’s important to recognize that these newly introduced behaviors are intended to be used as a transition and may eventually be faded out.